 All too often sites about famous bipolar people only include DEAD people or people we SUSPECT were bipolar but are really only speculating about.

-What makes this current webpage different is that all the bipolar people featured are ALIVE and have spoken openly about life as a person with bipolar disorder.
+What makes this current webpage different is that all the people featured here are ALIVE and have spoken openly about life as a person with bipolar disorder.

 Their courage and eloquence are admirable and much needed.

-We can only hope that as more and more famous bipolar people "come out".
+We can only hope that in time, more and more clebrities who suffer from manic depressive illness will "come out".

 If so, there will be less stigma, less stereotyping and a lot more understanding, funding and bipolar disorder support.

 Would you have realized their behavior showed classic bipolar symptoms?